o-ran-sc/o-du-l2/docs/api-docs.rst

    A. SMO-OAM to DU APP

       a.
-Cell Configuration - Sends Basic Cell Configurations to DU APP as per Section 9.2.1.1
+Cell Configuration - Sends Basic Cell Configurations to DU APP as per Section 9.2.1.1 of the AAD Spec.

       b.
-Slice Configuration - Sends Slice Configurations to DU APP as per Section 9.2.1.2
+Slice Configuration - Sends Slice Configurations to DU APP as per Section 9.2.1.2 of the AAD Spec.

 Additional APIs
 ----------------